xebia-functional/Unwrapped/docs/SIP.md

 ## Improvements

-We believe that introducing continuations in Scala 3 coupled or not to the capture checking system or context function results in the following improvements.
+We believe that introducing continuations in Scala 3 coupled or not to the capture checking system or context function results in the following improvements:

-- Simplify program description, eliminating wrapped return types for most use cases.
+- Simplifies program description, eliminating wrapped return types for most use cases.
-- Help inference and compile times due to reducing the usage of complex types
+- Helps inference and compile times due to reducing the usage of complex types.
 - Cooperates with the language control structures and produces smaller and faster programs that desugar suspension points efficiently in the stack.
 - Eases the learning curve to program async / effects-based applications and libraries in Scala.
 - Reduces indirection through higher-order functions used extensively in `map`, `flatMap`, and others.